Time of Judgment

-Time of Judgment is a series of roleplaying game scenario books for the World of Darkness settings of White Wolf Game Studio.
+Time of Judgment is a series of roleplaying game scenario books for the World of Darkness settings of White Wolf Publishing.
 These scenarios are presented as the semi-canonical endings of the original World of Darkness, as preparation for the new version of the setting.
 As the Time of Judgment approaches, vampires cease to exist, werewolves fight their last battle against the Wyrm, and mages face their last test.

 The series ran for four hardback books; one for Vampire: The Masquerade, Werewolf: The Apocalypse, and Mage: The Ascension respectively, with the fourth book delegated to each of the remaining settings.
 Each setting received between three and six potential scenarios.

 Roleplaying scenario books

 Vampire: Gehenna

 Vampire: Gehenna, released in January 2004, began the Time of Judgment chronicle, providing four different scenarios and tips for Storytellers to end their Vampire: The Masquerade game sessions.
 Its scenarios are;